- Degree Programs

 - Application Process

 The mission of the University of Massachusetts School of Medicine is to graduate skilled and effective physicians.
-It is the responsibility of the faculty to select applicants from among residents of the Commonwealth who are best qualified to complete the required training and most likely to become the best possible physicians.
-Applicants are selected for admission to the school based not
+It is the responsibility of the faculty to select applicants who are best qualified to complete the required training and most likely to become the best possible physicians.

 The following technical standards specify those attributes the faculty considers necessary for completing medical school training, enabling each graduate to subsequently enter residency and clinical practice.
 These standards describe the essential functions students must demonstrate in order to fulfill the requirements of a general medical education, and thus, are pre-requisites for entrance, continuation, promotion, retention, and graduation from medical school.